All complaints will be handled in a fair and impartial manner, as outlined in this policy.

 d) the selection process was not followed correctly;

+Each party to this stage of the procedure may be accompanied or assisted by another person, at that party’s cost.
 Should the processes outlined above not satisfactorily resolve a grievance the Academy of Makeup will engage a professional mediator to resolve the issue.

 - External Appeal

 If the matter remains unresolved after the General Manager presents the written appeal outcome report, the appellant may make a written request to the General Manager that they wish the matter to be dealt with through an independent external dispute resolution process.
 The Academy of Makeup, in consultation with the appellant, will appoint a mutually agreed independent external mediator within ten (10) working days.
+Each party to this stage of the procedure may be accompanied or assisted by another person, at that party’s cost.